zendframework/zend-expressive-router/README.md

   `ServerRequest` messages.
 - `Route`, a value object describing routed middleware.
 - `RouteResult`, a value object describing the results of routing.
-- `RouteResultObserverInterface`, which allows you to create observers for `Zend\Expressive\Application` that will be updated when a `RouteResult` has been obtained.

 ## Installation